robmarshall/tns-wp/README.md

 This theme is to be used for headless WordPress websites.

-It removes the frontend completely and redirects any non-API calls to the correct URL
+It removes the frontend completely and redirects any non-API calls to the correct URL.

+Adds ref URLs to external WYSIWYG links.

 ## Config

 To setup the theme, navigate to the inc/config.php file and update the rest_theme_url_redirect function with the Gatsby URL.

 ## Plugins

 As well as this theme, the WordPress install will need the following plugins installing.

 - https://github.com/wp-graphql/wp-graphql